CoLRev-Environment/colrev/docs/source/technical_documentation/colrev.rst

 Definitions
 ---------------

 A **literature review** is a collaborative process involving researcher-crowd-machine ensembles, which takes records (search results in the form of metadata) and full-text documents as qualitative, semi-structured input to develop a synthesis.
-The result can take the form of a codified standalone review paper, a published web repository, or a locally curated living review.
+The result can take different forms, including codified standalone review papers, published web repositories, or a locally curated living reviews.

 .. _assumptions: